kirnight/mongodbatlas_durability/README.md

 The result file containing all the records can be found in `/gra_test/src/main/java`

-For data analysis, please use python file: `analysis.py` and change the relative path of result file.
+For data analysis, please use python file: `analysis.py` and specify the relative path of result file.